 Touch – Body AwarenessOur sub-cultures body awareness exercises prioritise the sense of touch, even how breathing feels with the sense of touch.
-I believe animals sense of their world, is experienced and understood not only with their tactile sense, but also by smelling, tasting, listening, and seeing.
+I believe animals sense and understand their bodies, not only with their tactile sense, but also by smelling, tasting, listening, and seeing.

-The Five Legged StarfishIn the womb, our body shape develops like a 5 legged starfish, and every one of the 5 ends is hard (bony) and sensitive.
+The Five Legged StarfishIn the womb, our body shape develops like a 5 legged starfish, and every one of the 5 ends – hands, feet, finger and toe nails and skull – is hard (bony) and sensitive.
 Both the sensitivity and the hardness make good sense, because that's where our ancestors kept bumping into things.

 As we evolved, we started moving in one direction and collected all the main sensors at one of the ends (the end which got the most bumps), with the other four ends doing what the main-sensor end told them.

 It is interesting to realise that every one of the 5 ends can feel, hold and do things.
 The hands and feet can feel, hold, and do things with objects; and the mind feels (recognises, realises), holds (remembers), and does things with thoughts.

 The ElementsI find the traditional idea of earth, water and fire, a useful basic exercise to explore the inside shape and feel of the skin we are in.
 (Wind comes later with breathing.)